 What is it like to major in architecture or interior design?

-Check out the following blog entries for thorough descriptions.
+Check out the following for thorough descriptions.

 How do I apply as an undergraduate freshman?

 The UT Austin Office of Admissions administers freshman admission for the School of Architecture.
 Please visit the Be A Longhorn site for all details about applying to The University of Texas at Austin.
 Students apply online at www.applytexas.org.